 - support to access psychological counselling.

-The scheme was created by the federal government, which will manage the application and assessment process when it comes into effect in South Australia.
+The scheme was created by the Australian government, which will manage the application and assessment process.

 What happens to ex-gratia payments?

 The National Redress Scheme will ultimately replace the current ex gratia payments that are available to residents formerly in state care who experienced sexual abuse.